boostbank/stateful/readme.md

+## About

-## Stateful is a global store to keep state globally.
+> Stateful is a in-memory storage solution to keep state in your applications.

 ## Installation